shinyhealthtools/medmodr/CONTRIBUTING.md

 - Ensure the long-term sustainability of open-source statistical software
 - Receive community feedback and ongoing maintenance support for your contributions

-No contribution is too small — improvements developed for a specific use case frequently prove valuable to the wider research community.
+No contribution is too small.
+Improvements developed for a specific use case frequently prove valuable to the wider research community.

 ---